hmyuuu/kirin/docs/index.md

 # Kirin

 Kirin is the **K**ernel **I**ntermediate **R**epresentation **In**frastructure.
 It is a compiler
-infrastructure for building compilers for domain-specific languages (DSLs) that target scientific computing kernels.
+infrastructure for building compilers for embedded domain-specific languages (eDSLs) that target scientific computing kernels.

 ## Features